pybites/pybites.github.io-source/content/guest-pytest-raises.md

 When we get comfortable using `open()` in a [with](https://docs.python.org/2.5/whatsnew/pep-343.html) block like that, we pick up some lessons about context manager behavior.
 Context managers are good!
 They handle runtime context like opening and closing a file for us, sweeping details under the rug as any respectable abstraction should.
 As long as we only touch `f` inside that `with` block, our lives are long and happy.
 We probably don't try to access `f` _outside_ the block, and if we do things go awry since the file is closed. `f` is effectively dead to us once we leave that block.

 I didn't realize how much I had internalized that subtle lesson until the first time I saw examples of `pytest.raises`.
-It felt wrong to use `excinfo` after the `with` block... like an _animal_!
-But when you think about it, that's the only way it can work.
+It felt wrong to use `excinfo` after the `with` block, but when you think about it, that's the only way it can work.
 We're testing for an _exception_ after all - once an exception happens we get booted out of that block.
 The pytest docs explain this well in a note [here](https://docs.pytest.org/en/latest/reference.html#pytest-raises):

 > **Note**
 >